joshajohnson/Hub16/README.md

 ## Key Features
 * 16 Cherry MX compatible switches, along with two switches in the encoders.
-* Two rotary encoders, bringing an intuitive interface for continous controls such as grid size and volume.
+* Two rotary encoders, bringing an intuitive interface for continuous controls such as grid size and volume.
 * Four port USB 2.0 hub with Type-C connectors, allowing connection to other keyboards, memory sticks, wireless receivers and more!
 * Designed to interface with host computer to provide a level of interaction / macro control not available on standard keyboards, with examples provided for Windows, macOS, and Linux.
 * Various case designs, allowing the Hub16 to fit in on any desk.